Lighthouses of the United States: New Jersey

 (extension of Long Beach Boulevard), on the north end of Long Beach Island.

-Site open, lighthouse open daily year round.
+Site open, lighthouse open daily in the summer and on weekends in the winter.
 Owner/operator: N.J.

 Division of Parks and Forestry.
 Site manager: Barnegat